End of Life Care Planning

 Understandably, if a person is alert at the end of their life, they could feel anxious or depressed.
 As such, emotional pain and suffering must be treated.

 This could involve utilizing the services of a professional counselor who is familiar with end-of-life matters.
 In severe cases of anxiety, medication could also be presented as an option.

-Because different people hand death in different ways, family members might find it challenging to visit, and this could lead to an individual feeling isolated and alone.
+Because different people handle death in different ways, family members might find it challenging to visit, and this could lead to an individual feeling isolated and alone.
 Music therapy and soft lighting are useful to help with relaxation.